evgenykarelin/ML-course-project/README.md

-# ML-course-project
-Practical machine learning course project
+# Practical machine learning course project

 The goal of project is to build a prediction model for performing of the Unilateral Dumbbell Biceps Curl in five different fashions: exactly according to the specification (Class A), throwing the elbows to the front (Class B), lifting the dumbbell only halfway (Class C),